 Authentic Aroma: Bad water smells.
 The odor is nature’s way of telling you to stay away.
 Because aroma is key to the cannabis experience, you will want a clean water experience.
 Veteran cannabis consumers choose strains that please them in taste and smell.
 Altering that aroma will disappoint them.

 Better Overall Experience: Old bong water will turn brown with cannabis debris.
 It will affect the taste and increase the health risks.
-However, because Bongs are often shared, it will turn away the other users.
+However, because Bongs are often shared, they will turn away the other users.

 Avoid Mold: All organic material contains some water and seeks more.
 The warm wet interior of a Bong left sitting with its water invites fungi and mold.
 Even if you use the Bong frequently, the bong water is susceptible to the growth of pathogens.
 By the time you can see the mildew, it is a sign you have been inhaling polluted water.

 Eliminate Resin: Resin is not good for you or the Bong.
 It can be dangerous.
-Some users scrape the resin out reuse it for its alleged strength.
+Some users scrape the resin out and reuse it for its alleged strength.
 However, resin is loaded with carbon and mold.

 Prevent Biofilm: Unless you change the bong water regularly, a biofilm will cover all surfaces.
 The cloudy film is evidence of contamination and a contributor to further pollution as it presents a surface to which germs and parasites can attach.

 Even veteran cannabis bong users do not replace their bong water after every use, even though they should.
-If the user really enjoys the Bong experience, they are likely to laid back to clean up after the use.
+If the user really enjoys the Bong experience, they are likely too laid back to clean up after the use.
 If they have passed the Bong around, the guests are not likely to step in and flush it out.

 Nonetheless, you should disassemble and clean all the Bong components before and after use.
 If you do not clean it immediately following use, you should do it soon.
 Moreover, cleaning it thoroughly before the next use will enhance your cannabis experience.